gxq1998/MCP-Net./README.md

 # Notes on Data
 We originally used a private dataset at Yale PET Center.
 If you would like to access the data, please contact chi.liu@yale.edu

 We encourage users to download and process their own data.
-Note that you likely do not need to perform all of the preprocessing steps, and indeed VoxelMorph has been used in other work with other data.